We encourage staff and students to travel as sustainably as possible. There are a number of ways to reduce the impact of your travel.

 Cycle routes and training

 Transport for Greater Manchester offer free cycle training across Greater Manchester for beginners through to experienced cyclists and those returning to the saddle after a few years.
+Here you can find full information about free cycle training.

 Cycle to Work Scheme